Top 7 Locations & Things to Do in Hong Kong

 McMeal price Hong Kong/your country

-Still today the Peak Tram plays a significant role in the Hong Kong transport system.
+Still today, the Peak Tram plays a significant role in the Hong Kong transport system.
 More than 4 million people use the Peak Tram annually, corresponding to over 11,000 on a daily basis.

 Alternatively, if you want to hike, maybe just one-way, there is also a trail going through the forest and along a few stretches of road to reach Victoria Peak.

 You may also jump on one of the numerous trams from the Hong Kong Tramways, the world’s largest double-decker tram fleet, covering the distance between Kennedy Town and Shau Kei Wan.
-It is the perfect sightseeing tour of Hong Kong Island, just for a few Hong Kong dollars, where you get the opportunity to experience both eye-catching residential areas, famous landmarks and stylish skyscrapers close-up.
+It is the perfect sightseeing tour of Hong Kong Island, just for a few Hong Kong dollars, where you get the opportunity to experience eye-catching residential areas, famous landmarks and stylish skyscrapers close-up.

 The first trams appeared in Hong Kong in 1904 as part of a fleet of 26 single-deck trams.
 The company behind Hong Kong Tramways was British due to Hong Kong being a British colony at the time.

-The trams are also nicknamed ‘Ding Dings’ after their characteristic ringing when notifying pedestrians of the tram coming.
+The trams are nicknamed ‘Ding Dings’ after their characteristic ringing when notifying pedestrians of the tram coming.

 Another iconic thing in Hong Kong is the Star Ferry fleet.
 The green and white ferries zigzag across the harbour between Hong Kong Island and Kowloon, more specifically between Victoria Harbour and Tsim Sha Tsui.